-W-2: from RRD, arriving around January 31

-IRS FORM 1099-SA: from HealthEquity, arriving after January 31 (issued only if you have received distributions from your HSA)

-IRS FORM 5498-SA: from HealthEquity, arriving after April 15

-If you need it sooner, you can find your Form 1099-SA on the HealthEquity Online Banking account website the second week of January.
+W-2: from RRD, arriving around January 31 IRS FORM 1099-SA: from HealthEquity, arriving after January 31 (issued only if you have received distributions from your HSA) IRS FORM 5498-SA: from HealthEquity, arriving after April 15 If you need it sooner, you can find your Forms 1099-SA and 5498-SA at healthequity.com the second week of January.
 You can get your payroll contributions from your W-2.
 Form 5498-SA includes additional contributions you make through April 15.

 Manage Your HSA

 Online Member Portal

 Use the online member portal at healthequity.com to check your balance, review transactions, invest in mutual funds, pay providers and submit for reimbursement.
 The HealthEquity member portal home page is an interactive dashboard that gives you all the information you need to manage and build your health savings.

+MAXIMIZE YOUR HSA

+Use HealthEquity's tools to review your account and identify ways to improve its performance and maximize your savings.

 How To

 BEGIN OR CHANGE YOUR HSA CONTRIBUTION

 Go online to rrd.bswift.com or contact the RRD Benefits Center at 1-877-RRD-4BEN (1-877-773-4236).

 SEE HOW MUCH YOU CAN SAVE IN TAXES

 Use the HealthEquity HSA Contribution Calculator.

-DESIGNATE A BENEFICIARY FOR YOUR HSA

-Fill out the HealthEquity Beneficiary Designation Form or call 1-844-281-0928.
+DESIGNATE A BENEFICIARY FOR YOUR HSA Fill out the HealthEquity Beneficiary Designation Form or call 1-866-346-5800.
 Return the completed form to HealthEquity at: 15 W. Scenic Pointe Drive, Suite 100, Draper, UT 84020 or fax it to 1-801-727-1005.

-GET A LIST OF HSA QUALIFIED HEALTH CARE EXPENSES

-Refer to IRS Publication 502 or a list of HSA Qualified Medical Expenses (QME) from HealthEquity.

-CHECK YOUR HSA BALANCE AND MONITOR YOUR CONTRIBUTIONS 24/7

-- Customer Service at 1-844-281-0928 - HealthEquity Online Banking at healthequity.com

-REPLACE A LOST DEBIT CARD

-Contact HealthEquity at 1-844-281-0928 or healthequity.com.
+GET A LIST OF HSA QUALIFIED HEALTH CARE EXPENSES Refer to IRS Publication 502 or a list of HSA Qualified Medical Expenses (QME) from HealthEquity.
+CHECK YOUR HSA BALANCE AND MONITOR YOUR CONTRIBUTIONS 24/7 - Customer Service at 1-866-346-5800 - HealthEquity at healthequity.com REPLACE A LOST DEBIT CARD Contact HealthEquity at 1-866-346-5800 or healthequity.com.

 GET EASY, ON-THE-GO ACCESS

 Download the HealthEquity mobile app for free on the Apple App Store or Google Play.

+GET HELP FROM MEMBER SERVICES

+Call 1-866-346-5800.